16 Best Fitness Trackers of 2019

 - Battery life could be improved.

-The Ionic is Fitbit’s first ever smartwatch, although it leans more towards a fitness tracker then a smartwatch.
+Fitbit has always been known for having the best fitness trackers available.
+The Ionic is Fitbit’s first ever smartwatch, although it leans more towards a fitness tracker than a smartwatch.
 It is Fitbit’s most expensive watch to date.
 As a fitness tracker, it does everything a tracker does by tracking calories, steps, distance, floors climbed and many more.

 The built-in GPS makes the device a favorite for serious runners.
 The heart rate monitor has also improved for more reliable data.
 The Ionic is also waterproof, and this feature has excited many customers.